learn-co-curriculum/dsc-bayes-theorem-lab/README.md

 - Use Bayes' theorem to determine the probability of specific events

-## Define a custom function for Baye's theorem
+## Define a custom function for Bayes' theorem

 To start, write a function, `bayes()`, which takes in the probability of A, the probability of B, and the probability of B given A. From this, the function should then return the conditional probability of A, given that B is true.